Admissions Requirements

 Immunizations

 Students are required to show proof of the following immunizations – hepatitis B, measles, mumps, rubella, varicella, tetanus, diphtheria, and pertussis.
-Proof of immunization must be submitted via official medical records, immunization cards, or lab results (blood titers).
+Proof of immunization can be submitted using medical records, immunization cards, or blood titer results.
+The immunizations checklist serves as a guide for students, but it will not be accepted as proof of immunization.

 Some clinical sites will only accept blood titers as proof of immunization.
 Therefore, blood titer results that show immunity are recommended in lieu of medical records.